Why Did I Decide To Come To South Korea?

 Then my efforts paid off and my prayers answered.
 I was hired by a South Korean university in 2013.

 God is really good.
 I got what I wanted… just teach and no more supervisory works.
-That gave a lot of time to write.
+That gave me a lot of time to write.
 I was also able to squeeze myself out of a personal crisis.
-I wouldn’t have not done so had I opted to just stay in that principal’s office.
+I wouldn’t have not done so had I opted to just stay in that principal’s office in the Philippines.